WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/CI_CD/index.md

 :::info
 Things to note:
  - You can access secrets variables by doing `${{ secrets.VARIABLE_NAME }}`
- - In the `configs` at the **Build + Upload** step, make sure the SSID and Password variables names match to the ones given in the `wifi.config.yml` file.
+ - In the `configs` field at the **Build + Upload** step, you can enter a list of repository variables along with values that will be replaced during the build and upload pipeline.
+In this example guide, we're referencing the SSID and Password variables names that match to the ones given in the `wifi.config.yml` file.
 :::

 Make sure to paste your ``Organization ID`` and ``Collection ID`` in the corresponding fields.